-On Saint Oscar Romero’s birthday, CAFOD’s Lucy Jardine looks back on her visit to his tomb in San Salvador.
+On the third anniversary of Saint Oscar Romero’s canonisation, CAFOD’s Lucy Jardine reflects on the profound effect that a visit to his tomb in San Salvador had on her.

 In January 2018 I was working on CAFOD’s gap year programme for young adults, Step into the Gap.
 I was frantically busy with final preparations for our gappers’ visits to El Salvador, Nicaragua and Sierra Leone.